deberinoo/tp/docs/UserGuide.md

 ### Updating a Note for a person : `note`

 Updates the note of  the specified person from the address book.
+The note are meant to be temporary or single-use.

 Format: `note INDEX [a/ APPEND] [o/ OVERWRITE] [c/]`